OscarGTH/e-commerce-code-testing/README.md

 # e-commerce-code-testing
-This repository contains unit and integration test for an e-commerce Javascript library.
+This repository contains unit and integration test for an e-commerce Javascript library!

 This is based on a [project template](https://github.com/otula/COMP.SE.200-2021-2022-1) for students participating in Software Testing course at Tampere University.